Pete Kovachevich: First House

 First House broke up shortly after their road manager was found dead by Kovachevich one early morning after a gig.
-Everyone tried to carry on after this event, but it later proved too difficult to ignore.
-First House also was plagued with several other unfortunate problems that prevented Kovachevich and FH to gain the ground they so very much deserved.
+Everyone tried to carry on after this event, but it later proved too difficult.
 First House played their last gig in NYC @ Nightingales, Sept.
 1999.
 Rumors of a reunion have been floating around for sometime, but Kenji Hino now lives in Japan permanently.

-Photography

-Kovachevich is also an established photographer, using the name Peter Savant for it as well as for his music.
-His style includes nighttime photos, lomography and pinhole cameras.
-He spent 10 years in Maui, Hawaii, shooting fashion, sports, nudes, and fine art.
-He has a photo website and blog dedicated to his photos.

 Personal life

-Kovachevich resides in Northern California.
-He also has lived in Chicago and New York City, and he lived in Maui for 10 years.
+Kovachevich resides in NYC.
+He also has lived in Chicago, Maui, California Portland.
+He has a youtube channel that features his art and music.

-Kovachevich has used a stage name, Peter Savant, for his photography and some of his music.
-It has been speculated as to why he changed his name to "Savant" or why he calls himself that, on his website, he calls himself an "Idiot Savant."